 Then westward, coming through the hills of the Santa Ana Canyon, is the chugging of a refrigerator train full of oranges.
 There in the distance, you can see every building, street and siding along the Fullerton right-of-way.
 An incredible landscape — not painted, projected, or holographic — but created with tiny detailed models.

-Scheduled operating sessions are held each month on the first and third Saturdays from 10 am - 2 pm and the public is welcome to walk-in and enjoy.
-Except for these twice a month times, please understand that the model railroad is housed in its own building, separate from the museum, and does not operate on the same schedule.
-If you'd like to view the model railroad at other times, please call Roy Kennedy at 951-675-4707, or Jim Hammond at 951-898-9982.
+Scheduled operating sessions are held Saturdays from 10 am - 2 pm and the public is welcome to walk-in and enjoy.
+The model railroad is housed in its own building, separate from the museum, and does not operate on the same schedule.

 For more information on the Corona Model Railroad Society, please see their website at this link.